BioDecodingLab/3D-HepaticNuclei-Classifier/LOG.md

 **Date:** 26/03/2026

-**Objective:** Consolidate results and finalize the written analysis.
+**Objective:** Consolidate intermediate results and advance the written analysis.

 ### Results Consolidation

-- Completed the writing of the results section.
+- Advanced the drafting of the results section.
 - Organized the main findings from preprocessing, embedding extraction, training, and validation.
-- Integrated performance comparisons across experimental settings.
+- Integrated preliminary performance comparisons across experimental settings.

 ### Documentation

-- Finalized the description of the methodology and experimental pipeline.
+- Continued refining the description of the methodology and experimental pipeline.
-- Structured the written interpretation of the main metrics and observations.
+- Structured the preliminary interpretation of the main metrics and observations.
 - Consolidated the technical explanation of the improvements introduced across iterations.

 ### General Observation

-- By this stage, the experimental results were sufficiently stable to support the final written discussion.
+- By this stage, the experimental results were sufficiently stable to support an initial written discussion.
-- The focus shifted from experimentation to reporting and interpretation.
+- The work began to shift progressively from experimentation to analysis and reporting.

 ---

 **Date:** 12/04/2026

-**Objective:** Finalize the experimental comparison and consolidate complete model results.
+**Objective:** Finalize the experimental stage and complete the final written results.

 ### Models Evaluated